Han Suk-kyu: 2000–2010: Hiatus and career fluctuations

-Resurgence
+2011–2015: Resurgence and return to small screen

 Han returned to the spotlight with his performance in historical drama Deep Rooted Tree, where his performance of King Sejong earned him the Grand Award at the 2011 SBS Drama Awards.

 In 2013, Han starred in the action thriller film The Berlin File, playing a South Korean agent.
 He then starred in musical film My Paparotti, playing a music teacher who is stuck in a rut until he meets a delinquent teenager.

-He returned to the small screen in historical drama Secret Door, playing King Yeongjo.
-This was followed by period film The Royal Tailor, about a rivalry between two tailors at the Sanguiwon.
+He returned to the small screen in the historical drama Secret Door, playing King Yeongjo.
+This was followed by period film The Royal Tailor, about a rivalry between two tailors at the Sangŭiwŏn.
 However, both projects were less successful.

+2016–present: Established actor

 Han bounced back with the hit medical drama Dr. Romantic, written by acclaimed screenwriter Kang Eun-kyung.
 The drama garnered over 20% viewership ratings, and Han received positive reviews for his performance.
 He also won the Grand Prize (Daesang) Award at the 2016 SBS Drama Awards.

 Han returned to the big screen in crime drama film The Prison.
 Han is slated to star in upcoming thrillers Idol and Father's War, and period drama film Astronomy.

 In 2019, Han starred in OCN's thriller drama Watcher as a detective.

 In 2020, Han reprised his role of Teacher Kim in Dr. Romantic 2.

 Image and influence

 Known for his distinctive voice and diction, Han has been a long-time mentor to Kam Woo-sung, including coaching the latter's enunciation for his film debut in Marriage is a Crazy Thing.
-Actors of the younger generation also continue to cite him as an influence; among them: Hwang Jung-min, Ryoo Seung-bum, Kim Myung-min, Kim Joo-hyuk of Blue Swallow, Kim Ji-soo of This Charming Girl, Tsuyoshi Kusanagi (who famously began a second career in Korea after seeing Han in Shiri), Rain, Lee Sung-jae of Barking Dogs Never Bite, TV heartthrob Lee Jin-wook, and the current darling of independent films, Im Ji-kyu.
-He also remains well respected among major peers for his distinctive style (a cerebral and intricate minimalism driven by semantics and implosive restraint): Kim Hye-soo, Song Kang-ho, Oh Dal-su (especially for their collaboration in Forbidden Quest and A Bloody Aria), Sol Kyung-gu, and Choi Min-sik.
+Actors of the younger generation also continue to cite him as an influence; among them: Hwang Jung-min, Ryoo Seung-bum, Kim Myung-min, Kim Joo-hyuk of Blue Swallow, Kim Ji-soo of This Charming Girl, Tsuyoshi Kusanagi (who famously began a second career in Korea after seeing Han in Shiri), Rain, Lee Sung-jae of Barking Dogs Never Bite, Lee Jin-wook, and Im Ji-kyu.
+He also remains well respected among major peers for his distinctive style (a cerebral and intricate minimalism driven by semantics and implosive restraint): Kim Hye-soo, Song Kang-ho, Oh Dal-su (especially for their collaboration in Forbidden Quest and A Bloody Aria), Sul Kyung-gu, and Choi Min-sik.

-For his part, Han has cited influences by legendary Korean actor Kim Seung-ho, Al Pacino, Ken Takakura, The Godfather trilogy, and Hayao Miyazaki.
+For his part, Han has cited influences by Korean actor Kim Seung-ho, Al Pacino, Ken Takakura, The Godfather trilogy, and Hayao Miyazaki.

+Personal life

+On November 22, 1998, Han married KBS 21st voice actor Im Myung-ju, whom he dated from the days of the KBS Voice Actor Association.
+The couple have two sons and two daughters.